The electrifying history of Nikola Tesla

 Tesla was far ahead of his time.

-Remote control
+Remote Control

-The laser
+The Laser

 When did Nikola Tesla invent the radio?

-Here’s where things start to get controversial.
-In the lead up to the 20th century, inventors around the world were churning out constant innovations.
+Leading up to the 20th century, inventors around the world were churning out constant innovations.
 Scientific work in radio technology was on the rise, with two men, in particular, leading the way.

-If you’re wondering “what year did Nikola Tesla invent the radio?” then you’ve probably already heard of his battle with Guglielmo Marconi.
+If you’re wondering, “What year did Nikola Tesla invent the radio?” then you’ve probably already heard of his battle with Guglielmo Marconi.

 After he emigrated to the US in 1884, Tesla began the invention of the Tesla coil, or the induction coil – a device critical in sending radio waves.